Here’s some other stuff about the game that is handy to know:

 Below that slider is the SMALLER MAP checkbox.
 Checking this can also help with memory issues by limiting the maximum size of generated worlds.
 This will only have an effect from level 12 and onward.

 NOTE: On Android devices, it may seem counter-intuitive but generally tablets are not as powerful as phones.
 That seems odd considering tablets have larger screens, but the reality is with manufacturer price-points that tablets tend to have WAY less memory and processing power than phones, yet have larger screens to paint.
-If you have an ~$200 tablet, it is not going to be comparable to an ~$800 phone.
+If you have an ~$200 tablet, it is not going to be more limited than an ~$800 phone.

 Saved Games/Recovering Games